What happens if I stop having a photofacial?

 (1) Melanin pigment←Main action of photofacial

-It works on redness and rosacea by acting on the tiny blood vessels under the skin.
-(Redness and rosacea are caused by these tiny blood vessels.
-Medically, we call it telangiectasia.)
+By acting on the tiny blood vessels beneath the skin, it helps address redness and rosacea.
+(Redness and rosacea are influenced by these tiny blood vessels; medically, this is called telangiectasia.)

-(iii) Action on the dermis (deep under the skin)
+(3) Acting on the dermis (deep beneath the skin)

-There is a deep place under the skin called the dermis.
-This is where collagen and elastin reside (you have heard of them, right?).
-The effect on collagen and elastin is expected to stimulate the production of more collagen and elastin, resulting in firmness and elasticity.
+There is a deep layer beneath the skin called the dermis, which is home to collagen and elastin (you've surely heard of them).
+By acting on this collagen and elastin and encouraging the production of even more, the treatment aims to bring about firmness and elasticity.

 What do you think?